cloasdata/modernbus/README.md

 ## Is modbus deprecated
-Yes, indeed modbus is very old und lacks a lot of modern features in comparsion to CAN bus for example.
+Yes, indeed modbus is very old und lacks a lot of modern features in comparison to CAN bus for example.

 But at the end modbus is very simple and easy to understand.
 This is one very major advantage when you are only dealing every here and then with a bus topology.
 So you do not have to learn a lot of stuff before hunting bugs on modbus networks.
 This is even better when you are not a domain specific guy.
 For example you need commissioning some PLC -> valve communication and you are just the mechanical guy.

 Basic implementation (not like this framework) may be written in less than 10 loc for a server responding to one function code.
-As features can be stripped completly modbus runs therfore also on very tiny machines.
+As features can be stripped completely modbus runs therefore also on very tiny machines.

-If you are still in doubt of choosing modbus for you application, then there are many websites out comparing in detail other bus communcation protocolls.
+If you are still in doubt of choosing modbus for you application, then there are many websites out comparing in detail other bus communication protocol's.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started
 ### Prerequisites
-The library assumes the arduino.h header.
-From this head it uses Serial and type aliases.
+The library includes the arduino.h header.
+From this header it uses Serial and the typical arduino type alias like uint8_t.
-Compiler supporting at least C++11.
+To compile a c++ compiler supporting at least C++11 is required.
+Features used:
+Lambdas without capture
+When flagged, full feature of functional lib
+Generic type templates

-The prefered ways to get a distribution is via platformio depedency manager.
+The preferred way to get this distribution is via platformio dependency manager.

 ### Installation